hasanmoudud/geocompr/main.md

 Bootstrap aggregation (bagging) is an ensemble technique and helps to overcome this problem.
 Ensemble techniques simply combine the predictions of multiple models.
 Thus, bagging takes repeated samples from the same input data and averages the predictions.
-This reduces the variance and overfitting with the result of a much better predictive accuracy compared to a decision tree.
+This reduces the variance and overfitting with the result of a much better predictive accuracy compared to decision trees.
 Finally, random forests extend and improve bagging by decorrelating trees which is desirable since averaging the predictions of highly correlated trees shows a higher variance and thus lower reliability than averaging predictions of decorrelated trees [@james_introduction_2013].
 To achieve this, random forests use bagging but in contrast to the traditional bagging where each tree is allowed to use all available predictors, random forests only use a random sample of all available predictors.